* Banks register with National Futures Association

 Swaps can be used to protect against the financial effects

 of a change in interest rates, currency rates, the risk of

-But any other trader hitting a volume of more than $8
+Any trader hitting a volume of more than $8 billion in swaps

-billion in swaps in the past 12 months needed to register as of
+in the past 12 months needed to register as of Dec.
+31,

-Energy traders may join the list once they meet the $8
+The energy traders may join the list once they meet the

-billion threshold, or not at all if they don't trade swaps in
+threshold, or not at all if they don't trade swaps in sufficient

-sufficient quantity.
-A spokeswoman for Shell, for instance, said
+quantity.
+A spokeswoman for Shell, for instance, said it would

-the company would register if and when it hit the $8 billion
+register if and when it hit the $8 billion mark.

 JPMorgan, Citibank, Bank of America